-NEXT EVENT SEATING CHART: Private High School Football Kickoff Dinner, presented by the Hildebrand Foundation
+NEXT EVENT SEATING CHART: Comerica Bank High School Sportsmanship Luncheon, presented by the Fellowship of Christian Athletes

 Proceed straight to your table, as there is no need to check in.
 When we have large crowds, we don’t want to start late due to long lines.
 If you have not prepaid, there is a will-call table at the event where you can pay for your seats.

 We use assigned seating.
 All tables have a sign with your name and/or your entity’s name, how many seats you have at your table, and the table number.
 Please know that if you order a seat, we need you to pay for it or we will lose money.

 Table Two — Kinkaid (silver)